 Everybody around him knew it.

-Andrew Weissman with his atrocious track record, the guy that, yeah, got tens of thousands of Americans' jobs lost because of his prosecutorial misconduct and cases and withholding exculpatory evidence.
+Andrew Weissman with his atrocious track record, the guy that, yeah, got tens of thousands of Americans' jobs lost because of his prosecutorial misconduct in cases and withholding exculpatory evidence, he ran this show.

 It's obvious he ran this show.

-Two weeks after Muller's appointed, he's trying to make a deal with the Ukrainian oligarch on a case that was dubious at best, where he was threatening to put this guy in jail.
+Two weeks after Mueller's appointed, he's trying to make a deal with a Ukrainian oligarch on a case that was dubious at best where he was threatening to put this guy in jail.

-I'll make all that go away if you give me dirt on Trump.
+I'll make all of that go away if you give me dirt on Trump.

-We've got uh what is the nature of the compromising materials?
+Busaba, yeah, we got what is the nature of the compromising materials?

 Pictures of the naked Trump?

-But of course, Vladimir Comrade Vladimir, see the naked pictures of Trump.
+But of course, Vladimir, Comrade Vladimir, you see the naked picture of Trump.

 And that idiot was running the hearings in the afternoon.